raphaelquintao/QRoute/README.md

 QRoute::HEADERS(['Access-Control-Allow-Credentials' => 'true']);

 // ORDERS MATTERS, so always put the functions in right order.
-// If using HandleReturn this needs to be the fisrt funtion,
+// If using HandleReturn this needs to be the first function,
 // following by the errors handlers and the urls